Home Page

 Palomar Mountain has a wonderfully diverse and rich forest environment.
 Topping out at 6100 feet above sea level, Palomar is part of California's Coastal Mountain Range and is home to a rich mixture of oak, fir, pine and chaparral.
 Clear artesian springs and lush meadows spread across the valleys.
 We typically get snow as early as Thanksgiving and as late as May Day.

 The local wildlife include squirrel, bobcat, fox, raccoon, coyote, deer, mountain lion - and the occasional bear.
-The bird life is rich, varied (we currently have a "herd" of 30 wild turkeys running amuck) and is a rewarding experience for "birders" (ask Terri Bailey for information on Guided Birding Tours).
+The bird life is rich and varied (we currently have a "herd" of 30 wild turkeys running amuck in our valley) - a rewarding experience for "birders."